 The SLC Peer-Led Study Group Program values faculty support and recognizes how critical it is to our success.

 SLC professional staff are always available to answer faculty questions, receive feedback about students' study group experience, or listen to ideas on how to improve the program.
 Faculty may also request study groups for courses where they are currently not offered.
-Reach the Study Group Program staff by sending an e-mail to email@example.com.
+You can reach the Study Group Program staff by sending an e-mail to email@example.com.

 "Cindy was great.
 At first I did not think she would be helpful because she never gave us answers...but then I realized she was helping us figure things out on our own... she really wanted our whole group to succeed." — Study Group Member“